TMI Headliner for all 1965, 1966, 1967 and 1968 Coupe Mustangs.

 - Mildew Resistant

-*White is not bright white, it is an egg shell off-white color like original.
+Please Note: The white headliner is not bright white.
+It is an egg shell off-white color like the original.

 Product ReviewsWrite a review